wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 - Each entity must have a `type` and a `title` property.
 - Items must have a `uri` property that either points to a file somewhere within the project or an external link to another website.
 - Groups should have an `items` property allowing you to further nest more items and groups.
+- Optionally, add a `uri` property to groups to open an article when users click the group title.

 Press **CMD+Space** to open a list of hints for items you can add to the TOC.